PolymerLabs/html-modules-toolkit/README.md

 that's like a million software years.
 It is a testament to HTML's versatility that we still use it for so many things today.
 The next generation of web content will need to take advantage of a new generation of HTML capabilities.
-HD HTML is a collection of tools and libraries to help web authors write their apps and content the way they were meant to be written: in highly declarative HTML.
-HD HTML unlocks the potential of future HTML standards for the projects of today.
+HTML Modules Toolkit is a collection of tools and libraries to help web authors write their apps and content the way they were meant to be written: in highly declarative HTML.
+HTML Modules Toolkit unlocks the potential of future HTML standards for the projects of today.

 ## HTML Modules